 In the whole section, $T$ and $S$ denote simple claspers for a given tangle $\theta$.
 We use the notation $T\sim S$, and say that \emph{$T$ and $S$ are link-homotopic} when the surgery results $\theta^{T}$ and $\theta^{S}$ are so.
 For example if $i$ is an ambient isotopy that fixes $\theta$, then $T\sim i(T)$.
-Moreover, if $\theta^T$ is link-homotopic to $\theta$, we say that $T$ \emph{ vanishes up to link-homotopy} and we denote $T\sim \emptyset$.
+Moreover, if $\theta^T$ is link-homotopic to $\theta$, we say that $T$ \emph{vanishes up to link-homotopy} and we denote $T\sim \emptyset$.

-We begin by recalling a fundamental lemma from \cite{Flemingyasuselfck}; more precisely, the next result is the case $k=1$ of \cite[Lemma 1.2]{Flemingyasuselfck}, where self $C_1$-equivalence corresponds to link-homotopy. \begin{lem}\cite[Lemma 1.2]{Flemingyasuselfck} If $T$ has repeats then $T$ vanishes up to link-homotopy. \end{lem} It is well known to the experts that combining Lemma \ref{lemfeuilledouble} with the proofs of Habiro's technical results on clasper calculus \cite{HabiroClasp}, yields the following \emph{link-homotopy clasper calculus}.\footnote{See for example \cite{kotorii_link-homotopy_2020}.} \begin{cor}\cite[Proposition 3.23, 4.4, 4.5, 4.6]{HabiroClasp} We have the following link-homotopy equivalences (illustrated in Figure \ref{clasperscalculus}). \begin{enumerate}[(1)] \item If $S$ is a parallel copy of $T$ which differs from $T$ only by one twist (positive or negative), then $S\cup T\sim\emptyset$. \item If $T$ and $S$ have two adjacent leaves and if $T'\cup S'$ is obtained from $T\cup S$ by exchanging these leaves as depicted in (2) from Figure \ref{clasperscalculus}, then $T\cup S\sim T'\cup S'\cup \tilde T$, where $\tilde T$ is as shown in the figure. \item If $T'$ is obtained from $T$ by a crossing change with a strand of the tangle $\theta$ as depicted in (3) from Figure \ref{clasperscalculus}, then $T\sim T'\cup \tilde T$, where $\tilde T$ is as shown in the figure. \item If $T'\cup S'$ is obtained from $T\cup S$ by a crossing change between one edge of $T$ and one of $S$ as depicted in (4) from Figure \ref{clasperscalculus}, then $T\cup S\sim T'\cup S'\cup \tilde T$, where $\tilde T$ is as shown in the figure. \item If $T'$ is obtained from $T$ by a crossing change between two edges of $T$ then $T\sim T'$. \end{enumerate}
+We begin by recalling a fundamental lemma from \cite{Flemingyasuselfck}; more precisely, the next result is the case $k=1$ of \cite[Lemma 1.2]{Flemingyasuselfck}, where self $C_1$-equivalence corresponds to link-homotopy. \begin{lem}\cite[Lemma 1.2]{Flemingyasuselfck} If $T$ has repeats then $T$ vanishes up to link-homotopy. \end{lem} It is well known to the experts that combining Lemma \ref{lemfeuilledouble} with the proofs of Habiro's technical results on clasper calculus \cite{HabiroClasp}, yields the following \emph{link-homotopy clasper calculus}.\footnote{Those moves are contained in \cite{YasuharaAkiraSelfdelteq} and \cite{JBYasuMilnorHOMPFLYT} together with \cite{Flemingyasuselfck}.} \begin{prop}\cite[Proposition 3.23, 4.4, 4.5 and 4.6]{HabiroClasp} We have the following link-homotopy equivalences (illustrated in Figure \ref{clasperscalculus}). \begin{enumerate}[(1)] \item If $S$ is a parallel copy of $T$ which differs from $T$ only by one twist (positive or negative), then $S\cup T\sim\emptyset$. \item If $T$ and $S$ have two adjacent leaves and if $T'\cup S'$ is obtained from $T\cup S$ by exchanging these leaves as depicted in (2) from Figure \ref{clasperscalculus}, then $T\cup S\sim T'\cup S'\cup \tilde T$, where $\tilde T$ is as shown in the figure. \item If $T'$ is obtained from $T$ by a crossing change with a strand of the tangle $\theta$ as depicted in (3) from Figure \ref{clasperscalculus}, then $T\sim T'\cup \tilde T$, where $\tilde T$ is as shown in the figure. \item If $T'\cup S'$ is obtained from $T\cup S$ by a crossing change between one edge of $T$ and one of $S$ as depicted in (4) from Figure \ref{clasperscalculus}, then $T\cup S\sim T'\cup S'\cup \tilde T$, where $\tilde T$ is as shown in the figure. \item If $T'$ is obtained from $T$ by a crossing change between two edges of $T$ then $T\sim T'$. \end{enumerate}